andreiolaru-ro/FLASH-MAS/Test_on_your_device.md

 # Linux

 On Linux environment, the steps are similar.
-For 64-bit machines, you will need aditional libraries.
+For 64-bit machines, you will need additional libraries.
 More info at [2].
 You can access the FLASH-MAS repository in a similar method as described for Windows.

 ## Build APK (debug)